aletorrescande/Case-Study/README.md

 ## **Recommendations**

 My recommendation would be offering another service where clients could integrate their external investments accounts to perform an overral analysis of their asset allocation.
 This could offer a better understading of their clients situation and goals and offer a better investment strategy.
 The investment strategy that Betterment would offer would take into account what their clients have outside their platform which would result in a more accurate recommendation on where to invest through them.
 For example, if a client has more equity overall in other platfoms the robo-advisor could recommend a portfolio containing more debt (always contemplating the clients goals, needs and risk tolerance).
 Offering this additional service could potentially benefit Betterment's overall market share and increase revenue.
-For this, the company could use similar algorithms as it is currently using for analysing and creating portfolios.
+For this, the company could use exsisting algorithms and engineered models as it is currently using for analysing and creating portfolios.
 The process of integrating this new service would employ similar data analysis as it does for integrating portfolios.
-The robo-advisor would take into account this new information as a new variable along with the other variables it currently uses to create, adjust and reallocate portfolios.
+The robo-advisor would take into account the values of the extetrnal accounts and the category as a new variable along with the other variables it currently uses to create, adjust and reallocate portfolios.

 Additionally, I would recommend the company to explore the possibility of offering mutual funds to make it more competitive with other companies.